Tube sound: Harmonic content and distortion

 Triodes (and MOSFETs) produce a monotonically decaying harmonic distortion spectrum.
 Even-order harmonics and odd-order harmonics are both natural number multiples of the input frequency.

-A psychoacoustic analysis tells us that high-order harmonics are more offensive than low.
+Psychoacoustics research suggests that high-order harmonics are more offensive than low-order.
 For this reason, distortion measurements should weight audible high-order harmonics more than low.
-The importance of high-order harmonics suggests that distortion should be regarded in terms of the complete series or of the composite wave-form that this series represents.
+The importance of high-order harmonics suggests that distortion should be regarded in terms of the complete series or of the composite waveform that this series represents.
 It has been shown that weighting the harmonics by the square of the order correlates well with subjective listening tests.
-Weighting the distortion wave-form proportionally to the square of the frequency gives a measure of the reciprocal of the radius of curvature of the wave-form, and is therefore related to the sharpness of any corners on it.
+Weighting the distortion waveform proportionally to the square of the frequency gives a measure of the reciprocal of the radius of curvature of the waveform, and is therefore related to the sharpness of any corners on it.
 Based on said discovery, highly sophisticated methods of weighting of distortion harmonics have been developed.
 Since they concentrate in the origins of the distortion, they are mostly useful for the engineers who develop and design audio amplifiers, but on the other hand they may be difficult to use for the reviewers who only measure the output.

-A huge issue is that measurements of objective nature (for example, those indicating magnitude of scientifically quantifiable variables such as current, voltage, power, THD, dB, and so on) fail to address subjective preferences.
-Especially in case of designing or reviewing instrument amplifiers this is a considerable issue because design goals of such differ widely from design goals of likes of HiFi amplifiers.
+Some subjective aspects of audio perception is difficult to address with purely objective audio measurements.
+This is the case when designing or reviewing instrument amplifiers, as they tend to have design goals of very different than that of HiFi audio amplifiers.
 HiFi design largely concentrates on improving performance of objectively measurable variables.
-Instrument amplifier design largely concentrates on subjective issues, such as pleasantness of certain type of tone.
+Instrument amplifier design largely concentrates on subjective issues, such as pleasantness of a certain type of tone.
 Fine examples are cases of distortion or frequency response: HiFi design tries to minimize distortion and focuses on eliminating offensive harmonics.
-It also aims for ideally flat response.
+It also aims for an ideally flat response.
 Musical instrument amplifier design deliberately introduces distortion and great non-linearities in frequency response.
 Former offensiveness of certain types of harmonics becomes a highly subjective topic, along with preferences towards certain types of frequency responses (whether flat or un-flat).

 Push–pull amplifiers use two nominally identical gain devices in tandem.
 One consequence of this is that all even-order harmonic products cancel, allowing only odd-order distortion.
 This is because a push–pull amplifier has a symmetric (odd symmetry) transfer characteristic.
-Power amplifiers are of the push-pull type to avoid the inefficiency of Class A amplifiers.
+Power amplifiers are of the push–pull type to avoid the inefficiency of Class A amplifiers.